Cristy94/eleven-vr-scoreboard/README.md

 3. The latest match of that user is displayed and the score is refreshed every 3 seconds.
 4. [Optional] Change scoreboard settings, player flags, etc. Chosen settings are stored directly in the URL.

-> [!NOTE]
+> [!CAUTION]
-> In order to use API V2 (for features like automatic flag setting), you need an API key directly from the ElevenVR devs.
+> In order to use the scoreboard you need an API key directly from the ElevenVR devs.
-> Please reach out to ElevenVR for your API key.
+> Please reach out to [ElevenVR](https://discord.com/invite/forfunlabs) to request your API key.

 ## Usage with OBS